Enhancing Your Unique Beauty: Asian Ethnic Rhinoplasty

 - Poorly defined nose bridge

 Although we can find these nose characteristics in people of different ethnicities, they are defining features of the Asian nose.
-During Asian rhinoplasty, your surgeon will reduce alar flaring, increase the height of your nose, and make the nose tip look sharper while making sure your nose doesn’t lose its Asian identity.
+During Asian rhinoplasty, your surgeon may reduce alar flaring, increase the height of your nose, or make the nose tip look sharper while making sure your nose doesn’t lose its Asian identity.

 How is Asian Rhinoplasty different From traditional Rhinoplasty?